khadkabinay/task-ease/README.md

-# TaskEase
+# task - ease

 ## About

-### TaskEase is a task management software that can help an admin to manage the tasks.
+### Task-Ease is a task management software that can help an admin to manage the tasks.
 It tracks resources and progress as well as helps make decisions when changes are needed.

 ## User Stories